Home » Nashville Hot Chicken Meatballs – Spicy Cocktail Meatballs

 Lesson learned.
 Start small!

-• start with frozen chicken meatballs
+start with frozen chicken meatballs

 start with frozen meatballs

-How to make Nashville hot chicken meatballs
+How to make Nashville Hot Chicken Meatballs

-STEP ONE: My recipe starts with precooked chicken meatballs.
+First: My recipe starts with precooked chicken meatballs.
 Feel free to make yours homemade and cook them your favorite way before adding to the crockpot.

 I make homemade meatballs all the time and love them!
 Less additives and preservatives.

-STEP TWO: Make the spicy Nashville hot sauce.
+Second: Make the spicy Nashville hot sauce.
 Mix the spices, add some melted butter and chicken stock to it, and then pour over the cooked meatballs in the slow cooker.

 The original recipe calls for adding the spices to a little of the hot oil that the chicken was fried in.
 This isn’t necessary because the meatballs will be simmering in the sauce.

-STEP THREE: Stir to coat, turn on low, and simmer for 2 hours.
+Third: Stir to coat, turn on low, and simmer for 2 hours.
 Less if you start to get scared!

 This is one of the spicy hottest meals I have ever eaten.
 It helps to have a few emergency action plans in place when the burn starts to make you squeal like a baby that just figured out what the stove does.